 The most important thing to keep in mind is that you need to be communicating with your medical doctor and your dentist.
 In most cases, your dentist and physician should communicate about your condition, medications, and whether or not they consider you healthy enough to successfully complete implant placement.
 Additionally, your medical doctor should be part of the process of monitoring healing following the placement of dental implants.

 Meet Dr. Ayer

-At the Lenexa dental office of Dennis C. Ayer, DDS, we’re here to help with all of your oral health and hygiene needs.
+At the Leawood dental office of Dennis C. Ayer, DDS, we’re here to help with all of your oral health and hygiene needs.
 From dental checkups and cleanings to advanced tooth replacement solutions, Dr. Ayer and his dedicated dentistry team have years of experience offering comfortable, effective dental care.
 We view your oral health and all dentistry plans from a whole health perspective and take into consideration how any treatment will impact your oral and overall health.
-If you want to learn more about dental care and osteoporosis or any of our dentistry services, contact our Lenexa dental office today.
+If you want to learn more about dental care and osteoporosis or any of our dentistry services, contact our Leawood dental office today.